SFE Attorney: Cliff J. Wilson

 Admitted Liability: No

 Following an automobile accident with disputed liability, the passenger of the other car filed suit against the driver of her car, as well as a trucking company and its driver, with a prayer for over one million dollars.
-In Multnomah County Oregon, where jurors are notoriously distrustful of truckers and trucking companies, Cliff Wilson, (then associate) at Smith Freed & Eberhard, produced an excellent result for his trucking clients after only one day of trial.
+In Multnomah County Oregon, where jurors are notoriously distrustful of truckers and trucking companies, Cliff Wilson, then-associate (now partner) at smith Freed Eberhard, produced an excellent result for his trucking clients after only one day of trial.

 In addition to substantial alleged wage loss and pain and suffering, plaintiff alleged medical expenses alone as exceeding $225,000, which included multiple neck fusion surgeries.
 Cliff’s thorough investigation, however, uncovered a lengthy prior history of complaints similar to those plaintiff claimed to be the result of the accident.
 He also uncovered that plaintiff’s treating neurosurgeon recently had his medical license restricted, had his surgical privileges suspended, and had several complaints regarding unnecessary surgeries pending against him.
 Additionally, Cliff uncovered prior criminal activity by the plaintiff that would have likely prevented her from obtaining the employment position she claimed she could no longer pursue due to the accident.